 4. …but do try on as many dresses as you can

 'Although I loved my dress, I do wish I'd experimented.
 I should have gone to somewhere like Harrods or Browns Bridal, had some fun and tried on everything under the sun.
 Buying your gown is an experience - don't waste it.'

 'I was torn between two dresses.
 However, my mum was in favour of the big princess gown, making it even harder for me to choose!
 In the end, I asked my brother to come with me to a fitting - and he took one look at Mum's favourite and told me I looked about 10 in it.
 I wanted to look my best for Harry and so a man's opinion was crucial.'

-6. Have a wedding photographer and a videographer
+6. Have a wedding photographer

 'Although I love my wedding photos, if I'm having a bad day it's my wedding video I put on.
 Harry's always coming home and finding me sitting on the sofa watching it!
 You can see the reactions of your friends and family that you don't always get in pictures, and relive those special moments again and again.
 My only regret is that I didn't mike the musicians up properly, so we didn't get great sound on it.'